TheOdd1sOut

-Robert James Rallison (/'rælɪsən/; born May 14, 1996), known online as TheOdd1sOut, is an American YouTuber, cartoonist, animator, author, and voice actor.
-He is known for producing storytime animations on his YouTube channel and co-creating, starring in, and executive producing the Netflix animated series Oddballs.
+Robert James Rallison (born May 14, 1996), known online as TheOdd1sOut, is an American YouTuber, cartoonist, animator, author, and voice actor.
+He is best known for producing story-time animations on his YouTube channel, which, as of August 2026, has 20.8 million subscribers and 5.86 billion views.
+He is also the co-creator and executive producer of the Netflix animated series Oddballs (2022–2023), on which he voiced the main character James.

 Early and personal life

 Robert James Rallison was born in Chandler, Arizona, on May 14, 1996, to a Mormon family.
 His mother is author Janette Rallison.
 Rallison is no longer Mormon and never had a desire to go on a mission.
 He has a twin sister, Faith, and three other siblings: Luke, Kate, and Arianna.

 He attended Perry High School in Gilbert, Arizona.
 In 2018, Rallison moved to Glendale, California.

 Career

 Webcomics

 Rallison's first published illustrated works were webcomics, under the title TheOdd1sOut.
 He uploaded the first comic strip onto Tumblr in June 2012, when he was 16.
 After 100 comics, he had amassed 100 followers, and it took him about a year to settle into his art style.
 By September 2016 he had written around 400 strips.
 Rallison described the characters in his comics as "marshmallow people" because of their white, roundish look.
 His comics tended to focus on lighthearted themes, such as taking famous puns literally, or poking fun at social clichés.